MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 + Using Python libraries to enumerate datasets and models in your workspace
 + Reading, loading, and manipulating data from sources not supported by the [Import Data](import-data.md) module

-Azure Machine Learning Studio (classic) uses the Anaconda distribution of Python, which includes many common utilities for data processing.
+Machine Learning Studio (classic) uses the Anaconda distribution of Python, which includes many common utilities for data processing.

 ## How to use Execute Python Script